Xeron07/cognitioOnline/README.md

 # cognitioOnline
 Online Library Management

-enter "npm -i" to install dependencies before run the project.
+enter "npm -i" to install dependencies before you run the project.

-run "node app" command to fire up the sarver.
+run "node app" command to fire up the server.